Skip to content

 Ideally for network chairs, line managers and HR professionals but all are welcome.

-Come and join this fascinating session which will help you better understand how to provide good menopause workplace support and the risks of not having this in place.
+Watch this fascinating session which will help you better understand how to provide good menopause workplace support and the risks of not having this in place.

 Jo Brewis, Professor of People and Organisations